-The Statements of Revenues, Expenses, and Changes in Net Position report all of UDSA's revenues and expenses for the periods shown.
+The Statements of Revenues, Expenses, and Changes in Net Position report UDSA's revenues and expenses for the periods shown.

-The Statements of Cash Flows report the cash provided and used by operating activities, as well as other cash sources, such as investment income, and other cash uses such as payments for debt service.
+The Statements of Cash Flows report the cash provided and used by operating activities, as well as other cash sources, such as investment income, and other cash uses, such as payments for debt service.

-The management's discussion and analysis of the financial performance of UDSA provides an overview for the years ended December 31, 2021 and 2020, with comparative information as of and for the year ended December 31, 2019.
-The management's discussion and analysis should be read in conjunction with the Basic Financial Statements and the accompanying notes (Notes), which follow this section.
+The MD&A of the financial performance of UDSA, which is required supplementary information, provides an overview for the years ended December 31, 2022, and 2021, with certain comparative information as of and for the year ended December 31, 2020.
+The MD&A should be read in conjunction with the Basic Financial Statements and the accompanying notes (Notes), which follow this section.
 The Notes are an integral part of UDSA's Basic Financial Statements and provide additional information on certain components of these statements.